V-Sekai/manuals/decisions/20220531-elixir-uro-dev.md

-# How to start a development environment for cockroach and elixir?
+# Accepted: How to start a development environment for cockroach and elixir?

 ### Describe the status of the issue.